Skip to content

 SIGNS YOUR TODDLER NEEDS A NAP

-• Falls asleep in car/stroller regularly
+• Falls asleep in the car or stroller regularly

 • Melts down by 5 PM (overtired)